An antifragile ego is one of the fundamental blocks of personal power.

-This is the basic quality of growth mindset.
+This is the basic quality of a growth mindset.
 I’m not good, I’m not skilled.
 I’m an eternal learner.

 I love finding out my shortcomings because they show how much better I can still get.

 - I’m for going for it and doing my best no matter the situation

-I take pride on.
 I take pride in preparing myself better than anyone else and going for it.
-As Don Miguel suggests in The Four Agreements my only task is doing my best no matter the situation.
+My only task is to do my best no matter the situation.

 - I am proud of my love for the struggle

 Me, I love to work hard.
-It allows me to show to myself what a gritty, tenacious and dogged mofo I am.
+It allows me to show myself what a gritty, tenacious, and dogged mofo I am.

 Go ahead and stop “when you’re done”.
 I love the struggle independently of the result, so I’ll only stop when I die.